EU plans to slow scramble to win financial firms from UK

 BRUSSELS/LONDON (Reuters) - The European Commission is seeking to crack down on states using regulatory shortcuts to lure business from Britain and said on Tuesday it is considering a more powerful securities watchdog to counter fragmentation after Brexit.

-As Britain, now the European Union's biggest financial centre, prepares to leave the bloc, its major continental rivals are scrambling to attract relocating firms and staff.
+As Britain, now the European Union's biggest financial center, prepares to leave the bloc, its major continental rivals are scrambling to attract relocating firms and staff.

-Ireland complained to the EU executive that it was being undercut by centres competing to host financial firms looking for an EU base outside London after Brexit.
+Ireland complained to the EU executive that it was being undercut by centers competing to host financial firms looking for an EU base outside London after Brexit.

 "It would be important to avoid ... member states blaming each other," Commission vice president Valdis Dombrovskis told reporters on Tuesday, announcing a consultation on reforming the powers of EU bodies that supervise finance.